 Most urinalysis records have, at some time, been entered into one or more databases.
 However, there are quite a few records missing from the databases, especially for some of the earliest urinalysis records including a significant number of the mixed fission product urinalysis records.
 In addition, there are examples of duplicate records in the databases.
 For any case where urinalysis might have been obtained before 1974, the hard-copy file for the case should be thoroughly reviewed for urinalysis results that might be missing from the database.
-The Hanford Internal Exposure (HIE)

-Document No. ORAUT-TKBS-0006-5 Revision No. 06 Effective Date: 11/16/2015 Page 25 of 183 -------------------------------- ----------------- ---------------------------- ---------------- database was implemented in 1974 and was followed by the Occupational Radiological Exposure (ORE) database in 1983 and the Radiological Exposure (REX) database in 1993.
+The Hanford Internal Exposure (HIE) database was implemented in 1974 and was followed by the Occupational Radiological Exposure (ORE) database in 1983 and the Radiological Exposure (REX) database in 1993.
 In principle, the REX database has all the information from the previous databases but, as stated above, there are situations where some data were never entered in a database or did not get transferred from one database to another [4].

-There is another anomaly in the results from around 1946 to 1950.
-There is a urinalysis record with no result and no volume.
+The results from around 1946 to 1950 contain another anomaly, urinalysis records with no result and no volume.
 This might indicate that the sample was not turned in or the analysis failed, but experience has shown that this convention was also used to indicate a nondetection.
 In many cases the actual laboratory urinalysis results card is available in the worker's file and would show if the analysis was performed but the results were below detection or not [5].

-Home sampling began very early in the program (1946) (Wilson 1987), and has continued throughout the history of Hanford.
+Home sampling began very early in the program (1946) [Wilson 1987], and has continued throughout the history of Hanford.
 Home sampling was used to prevent contamination of samples in the workplace.
-The sampling protocol that was used most frequently (kit code 1) was a simulated 24-hour sample that was obtained by sampling from evening through morning on two consecutive nights (or equivalence for shift workers).
+The sampling protocol that was used most frequently (kit code 1) was a simulated 24-hour sample that was obtained by sampling from evening through morning on two consecutive nights (or equivalent for shift workers).
 Termination samples were often simulated 12-hour samples (kit code 2) [6].
 The dose reconstructor should look at the kit code to determine if sample results should be treated as a day's excretion or adjusted to represent the daily excretion.